 Digital signage can provide a way for you to create a memorable and unique experience for customers.
 The key to this is the correct placement of the screens.
 Simply putting them at the register won’t net the results you’re looking for, instead, you’ll need to be a little bit more creative.

 If your cafe or coffee shop is on the street, it has access to large amounts of foot traffic.
 We recommend putting at least one of your new digital screens facing the street.
 This will be similar to your current metal A-frame sidewalk sign.

 This display could show a range of content, but will primarily be used to distinguish your cafe from those in the surrounding area.
-You want your cafe digital signage to be eye-catching and encourage potential customers to walk in and place their order.
+You want your cafe's digital signage to be eye-catching and encourage potential customers to walk in and place their orders.
 This is people’s first impression of your business and you want it to show personality.